Skip to main content

 Corresponding Fellow of the Royal Society of Edinburgh

-Vivien, my wife of over 40 years, and I have three offspring - Iain, Hamish, and Catriona - and five grandchildren, all of whom live in the Northern Hemisphere.
+Vivien, my wife of 45 years, and I have three offspring - Iain, Hamish, and Catriona - and five grandchildren, three of whom live in the Northern Hemisphere, two in Christchurch.

 My main research interest lies in constructive analysis, topology, and logic; I've also published a book and several papers in mathematical (micro)economics.